 GPs are the investors who take on an active role in managing the day-to-day operations of the investment, while LPs are generally passive investors who are not responsible for the daily business operations.

-Because a General Partner is ultimately responsible for how successful the investment is, the commercial real estate waterfall model can also be designed to reward the GP with a bonus – also known as a “promote” or “carried interest” – to incentivize the GP to exceed the anticipated return from the investment.
+Because a General Partner is ultimately responsible for how successful the investment is, the commercial real estate waterfall model can also be designed to reward the GP with a bonus – also known as a “real estate sponsor promote” or “carried interest” or just “promote” – to incentivize the GP to exceed the anticipated return from the investment.

 Of course, the model of the waterfall structure also works both ways.
 If the project’s return exceeds expectations, the General Partner may receive a higher share of the profits.
 However, if the returns are lower than expected, then the GP will receive a lesser share of the profits.

 Why it’s Important to Have an Owner’s Agreement

 An Owner’s Agreement for a private equity real estate investment describes in detail how the cash will flow – or the profits will be shared – between the GP and the LP investors.

 There can be quite a few variables in the way a waterfall model is structured.
 While there are common terms and sections, each model is constructed to meet the unique needs of the private equity investment, Limited Partners, and General Partner.
 So, it is important for potential investors to read and understand the owner’s agreement.